tgsmith61591/beautiful-jekyll/_posts/2018-06-18-skoot-intro.md

 ---
 layout: post
-title: Skoot&mdash;a 2-minute intro to dummy encoding
+title: An intro to dummy encoding with Skoot
 subtitle: Using Skoot to accelerate your ML pre-processing workflow
 gh-repo: tgsmith61591/skoot
 gh-badge: [star, fork, follow]